-Professor Lester E. Wolcott, M.D., Chairperson Associate Professor: Richards environment for the students' clinical experience as well as a service to the community and the region.
+Professor Lester E. Wolcott, M.D., Chairperson Associate Professor: Richards Assistant Professor: Heinrich Instructor: Yairi

+The Department of Physical Medicine and Rehabilitation participates in educational, service and research activities.
+A comprehensive restorative patient care program offers the environment for the students' clinical experience as well as a service to the community and the region.
 This clinical experience is supplemented by educational materials for independent study, conferences and seminars related to structural and functional characteristics of human organisms related to health, mobility, self care and other normal human activities.
 Electro-diagnostic techniques and therapeutic use of physical agents also are demonstrated.
 Basic and clinical research activities related to physical medicine and rehabilitation are pursued.